xtangle/PetStore/README.md

 # PetStore
 A sample pet store project using Spring Boot and AngularJS.
-Users can add/view pets by interacting with a front-end component written using AngularJS, and through a RESTful service and to a database.
+Users can add/view pets by interacting with a front-end component written using AngularJS, through a RESTful service, and to a local database.

 This project is written to work with MS SQL Server 2012 and OracleDB.
 For other databases, additional dependencies may have to be installed.